 A concept statement has three key elements:

-- Who would be the best position to use the product?
-What technology would we need to make a meaningful product?
+- Who would be in the best position to use your product?
+What technology would you need to make it a meaningful product?